polespinasa/bitcoin-grouphug/README.md

 # ALERT
 This project is no longer maintained in this repo.
-For from now on the project continues from this other: [https://github.com/Bitcoin-GroupHug/bitcoin-grouphug](https://github.com/Bitcoin-GroupHug/bitcoin-grouphug)
+From now on the project continues here: [https://github.com/Bitcoin-GroupHug/bitcoin-grouphug](https://github.com/Bitcoin-GroupHug/bitcoin-grouphug)

 # Bitcoin GroupHug